rgambord/c99-doc/doc/sections/5/1/2/3/index.rst

     /* ... */
     c1 = c1 + c2;

-the ''integer promotions'' require that the abstract machine promote the value of each variable to int size and then add the two ints and truncate the sum.
+the "integer promotions" require that the abstract machine promote the value of each variable to int size and then add the two ints and truncate the sum.
 Provided the addition of two chars can be done without overflow, or with overflow wrapping silently to produce the correct result, the actual execution need only produce the same result, possibly omitting the promotions.

 .. _9899_5.1.2.3p11:

+.. container:: snum

+   :ref:`11 <9899_5.1.2.3p11>`

-:ref:`11 <9899_5.1.2.3p11>` EXAMPLE 3 Similarly, in the fragment
+EXAMPLE 3 Similarly, in the fragment

 ::